M5DroneSecurity/M5DS1/README.md

 ### How to run
-**I recommend you use Pycharm.** This was developed in JetBrains PyCharm 2019.1.2
+**I recommend you use Pycharm for convenience.** This was developed in JetBrains PyCharm 2019.1.2

 With Anaconda Prompt,
 ```